 Joia Erin Thornton

-Joia Erin Thornton joined SCHR in January 2021 in partnership with the 8th Amendment Project for movement building in the role of National Policy Strategist in Capital Litigation & Smart Justice.
-Joia is an avid civil rights activist, writer, historian, and policy leader.
-Joia grew up in both Memphis, Tennessee and New Orleans, Louisiana; two cities on the mighty Mississippi river riddled with class, race, and educational disparities which heavily impact her passion and work toward the progression of civil and human rights.
+Joia an avid civil rights advocate, writer, historian, and policy leader.
+Joia has a unique hometown experience growing up in both Memphis, Tennessee and New Orleans, Louisiana; two cities on the mighty Mississippi river riddled with class, race, and educational disparities which have heavily impacted her passion and work toward the progression of civil and human rights.

-An ample amount of Joia’s work is dedicated to connecting faith leaders, grassroots activists, litigators, and legislators together for statewide and nationwide policy alignment.
-A few of her speaking engagements include being a panelist for the NAACP Legal Defense Fund – Capital Punishment Conference, the National Civil Rights Museum Journey to Justice Symposium, and The NBA Cares-Memphis Grizzlies social justice panel.
+An ample amount of her work is dedicated to grasstops organizing, program implementation, and model design for state and national policy reform.
+A few of her most notable speaking engagements and projects include the NAACP Legal Defense Fund – Capital Punishment Conference, the National Civil Rights Museum Journey to Justice Symposium, and The NBA Cares-Memphis Grizzlies social justice panel.

-Joia attended Dillard University and graduated from Louisiana State University with a Bachelor of Arts double majoring in English and French.
-She also holds a Master of Public Administration-Policy & Legal Studies from the University of Memphis.
-Joia was selected as a cohort member of the 2021 Leadership Memphis Executive class.
-Joia’s fervent passion is to advocate for vulnerable and marginalized groups, foster progressive policy strategies, and leverage power against implicit and explicit systemic biases.
+Joia has a Bachelor of arts from Louisiana State University in English and French and a Master of Public Administration-Policy & Legal Studies from the University of Memphis.
+Most recently, Joia was selected as a cohort member of the 2021 Leadership Memphis Executive class.
+Joia’s fervent passion is to end systemic biases in socio-economic sectors.